17 March 2025

 Calibration, product validation and monitoring requirements

 The service also contributes to EUMETSAT’s definition of requirements for continuous instrument and product cal/val, and to the continuous CO2M level-2 product quality monitoring and product evolution, thus informing the specific methods to be implemented operationally and the objectives and procedures forming the CO2M cal/val and monitoring plan.
+This includes topics such as:

-It will also identify, describe and maintain validation datasets, including in situ observations and/or comparable products from other missions.
-It will also maintain a functional description of the data flows required for continuous calibration, validation and monitoring, including a description of all required (user) interfaces and a proposal for a set of reporting tasks.
+- The data flows required for continuous calibration, validation and monitoring, including a description of all required (user) interfaces and a proposal for a set of reporting tasks.
 The development of a basic description of continuous monitoring methods to evaluate data-quality online is also included.